-Short straddle is the option strategy based on volatility, which lies in the simultaneous selling call and put options on one asset with same strikes.
+Short straddle is the option strategy based on profiting from extremely high volatility.
+It’s essence lies in the simultaneous selling call and put options on one asset with same strikes.